Investors: Buy Your Next RV Park with Insurance in Mind

 • The building is 25 years old or newer.

 • Major system updates—including plumbing, heating, electrical, and roofing—have been completed within the last 25-35 years (varies by carrier).
-You can provide proof of this by submitting a risk assessment spreadsheet.

-So, if you are buying a fixer-upper for the highest cash-on-cash return, it’s important to know that you won’t have this information and will need to try to get the coverages you can until you can update your agent on the renovations completed.
+So, if you are buying a fixer-upper for the highest cash-on-cash return, it’s important to know that you won’t have this information and will need to try to get the coverage you can until you can update your agent on the renovations completed.

 Stronger Applications Get Faster Responses